abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 4. [Two Partitions and Two Consumers in One Consumer Group](#case-4--two-partitions-and-two-consumers-in-one-consumer-group)
 5. [One Partition and Two Consumers in Different Consumer Groups](#case-5--one-partition-and-two-consumers-in-different-consumer-groups)

-## Case 1 : One Partition and One Consumer in One Consumer Group
+## Case 1 : One Partition, One Consumer in a Consumer Group
 Create a new topic named **TestTopic1** with **1 partition** from **Kafdrop** UI:

 ![](./images/create-topic-in-kafdrop.png "Create a topic from Kafdrop")